StartfundInc/erc-refundable-token-standard/working.md

 ## Security Considerations

-Since the external contract(Escrow Contract) will control seller or buyer rights, flaws within the escrow contract directly lead to the standard’s unexpected behavior.
+Since the escrow contract will control seller and buyer rights, flaws within the escrow contract will directly lead to unexpected behavior and potential loss of funds.

 ## Copyright